 Sometimes clicking on such links, downloads and installs some fishy software without letting the user know.
 Such softwares tracks and publishes all the private information from your PC without letting you know.
 So make sure that you don’t click on any fishy links.
 Most of the time Gmail or your email provider will filter spam emails, but sometimes they may sneak these filters and make their way to your inbox.
 So be careful while clicking on such emails.

-Use Strong Passwords to stay secure
+Use Strong Passwords to stay secure and safe

 This is one of the best steps that you can use to ensure maximum security online.
 Using the same password across all the websites online reduces your security and makes your online identity vulnerable.
 The best way to keep yourself safe in such situations is to use a different password for each website.
 This may sound a bit of hassle and hard work for you, but it just takes your security to a different level.
 Imagine using the same passwords for all websites, bigger websites will ensure maximum security, making password leaks impossible.

 But there are some websites that are not much secure, once someone hacks into the database of such smaller websites and gets your password, it will be easy for them to get into all the larger websites.
 The best way to generate stronger passwords is to use a password that contains a mixture of special symbols, numbers , Uppercase and lowercase alphabets.
 Nowadays some websites have taken this responsibility upon them and they generate strong passwords for you while you are creating an account on their website.
 Just keep a record of all your passwords in a book, so that you don’t have to worry about misplacing them.

 Well, you might have heard the word “Two Factor Authentication” if you are a regular Instagram, Gmail or Facebook User.
 When you enable Two-Factor Authentication, the website asks you to enter an one-time-password (OTP) whenever you login.
 So, even if a person has your password to log-in to the website, he will be needing an OTP that is generated with a different series each and every time.